-Policy EL2 Preserve the historic environment
+Policy EL2 Preserve or enhance the historic environment

 - i.
-Development proposals must retain and, if possible, enhance the local distinctiveness and character of designated heritage assets such as ancient monuments, listed buildings, and buildings of local interest (both the building and its location), whether for residential, community, or business purposes. - ii.
-Similarly, proposals for development that affect non-designated heritage assets will be considered taking account of the scale of any harm32 or loss and the significance of these assets.
+Development proposals must retain and, if possible, should preserve or enhance the local distinctiveness and character of designated heritage assets such as ancient monuments, listed buildings, and non designated heritage assets buildings of local interest (both the building and its location), whether for residential, community, or business purposes. - ii.
+Similarly, pProposals for development that affect non-designated heritage assets will be considered taking account of the scale of any harm32 or loss and the significance of these assets.
 Applicants for planning should clearly demonstrate that any harm is both unavoidable and justified on the basis of the overall public benefits it delivers.
-They will need to be supported by evidence in line with the Character Appraisal and Historic Environment reports (see Evidence Base). - iii.
-Conversion of or additions to historic buildings or features (including traditional farm buildings), whether for residential, community or business purposes, will normally be supported so long as the use is appropriate for the building and its location and subject to the character of the building being protected along with its setting. - iv.
-Assessment and designation of known or potentially significant archaeological sites must be addressed by any development proposals to help prevent harm to areas of historic importance.
+They will need to be supported by evidence in line with the Character Appraisal and Historic Environment reports (see Evidence Base). - traditional farm buildings), whether for residential, community or business purposes, will normally be supported so long as the use is appropriate for the building and its location and subject to the character of the building being protected along with its setting. - Assessment and designation of known or potentially significant archaeological sites must be addressed by any development proposals to help prevent harm to areas of historic importance.
 Where appropriate the enhancement of archaeological sites for public understanding and appreciation will also be supported.